harness/developer-hub/docs/platform/8_Pipelines/pipeline-chaining.md

 ## Chain pipelines
 To chain pipelines in Harness, perform the following steps:

-1. Create a [pipeline](../8_Pipelines/add-a-stage.md#step-1-create-a-pipeline) and configure it with the desired settings, such as triggers, environment variables, and deployment steps.
+1. Create your parent [pipeline](../8_Pipelines/add-a-stage.md#step-1-create-a-pipeline) and configure it with the desired settings, such as triggers, environment variables, and deployment steps.
-   This is your parent pipeline.

 2. Select **Add Stage** and then select **Pipeline**.

    ![](./static/pipeline-chain-option.png)

-3. Select a pipeline from the list.
-This is your first child pipeline.
-You can select any pipeline from different organizations and projects, subject to access permissions, and add it to your parent pipeline.
+3. Select the pipeline from the list.
+You can select any pipeline across different orgs and projects corresponding to your access and permissions and chain it to your parent pipeline.

    For more information on access, see [Role-based access control](../4_Role-Based-Access-Control/1-rbac-in-harness.md)